pepollms/tracker/_doc/op_3_setup_and_config.md

 ### Install `git`

-Note that the machine must be online to access the operating system remote repositories.
+Note that the machine must be online to access the remote repository.

 ~~~
 $ sudo pacman -S git